Maintenance Family Law Ireland

 Can child maintenance Ireland be deducted directly from my salary?

 Yes, it can.
-If a spouse fails to do maintenance payments in Ireland, an Attachment of Earnings Order can be sought from the court if the person is employed.
+If a spouse fails to do child maintenance payments in Ireland, an Attachment of Earnings Order can be sought from the court if the person is employed.
 Similarly, an Attachment of Earnings Order can be sought from persons on social welfare or on a private pension.
-In such circumstances, the employer or organisation that pays the spouse can be ordered to deduct maintenance from the salary or social welfare or pension payment.
+In such circumstances, the employer or organisation that pays the spouse can be ordered to deduct maintenance for children from the salary or social welfare or pension payment.

 Can child maintenance Ireland be enforced?

 The Court can make an Attachment of Earnings Order as set out above.

 In addition, an enforcement order for arrears of child maintenance payments in Ireland can be brought.
 In certain circumstances, the Court can order for the arrest of a defaulting person.

 I lost my job.
 Can the amount of my child maintenance payments be changed?

 Yes.
 Maintenance for children can be reviewed by the Court if there is a change in circumstances.